 Jordin Sparks – Singer/actress contributes to many non-profit causes.

 Jordin is a is a singer-songwriter and actress.
 She rose to fame in 2007 after winning the sixth season of American Idol at age 17, becoming the youngest winner in the series’ history.
 On her American Idol biography, she thanks her parents, grandparents, and God for her win.
 Jordin’s grandmother started homeschooling her in 2006 so she could better concentrate on her singing.
-The multitalented star was known to be full-figured in the early days of her career.
-Sparks had a lot of bad food addictions over the years that caused her weight to spiral out of control quick.
+The multi-talented star was known to be full-figured in the early days of her career, as she had a lot of food addictions that caused her weight to spiral out of control.
 Not only did she love potato chips but she also loved gummy bears, chocolate, and her mom’s home cooked food.
-After her American Idol win, lost 50 pounds in 18 months by making her health–not her jeans size–a priority.
-HealthyCeleb.com called it “one of the most impressive weight loss goal attained by a Hollywood star in the recent times.”
-When speaking about her weight loss and diet to Access Hollywood, Sparks said, “I’m making healthier decisions like instead of a bag of chips for a snack, I’ll see if I can find an apple.
+But after her American Idol win, she lost 50 pounds in 18 months by making her health a priority.
+HealthyCeleb.com called it “the most impressive weight loss goal attained by a Hollywood star.”
+When speaking about her diet to Access Hollywood, Sparks said, “I’m making healthier decisions like instead of a bag of chips for a snack, I’ll see if I can find an apple.
 I’ve also upped my intake of vegetables and I’m drinking a lot more water.”
+So if she can do it, you can too.
 Sparks has contributed to many non-profit causes since even before her appearance on American Idol.
 Her most recent endeavor, the “I’m M.A.D.
 Are You?” campaign started in 2009 to cultivate community advocacy and volunteerism among teens and young adults.
 M.A.D. stands for Making A Difference.
 Her goal was to motivate others to find something they’re passionate about, maybe get a little “mad” about it, and funnel that energy into doing something positive to help another.
-After getting married in 2017, now she’s a busy mom to a 14-month-old son, who “teaches me lessons and he shows me areas that I need to work on in myself all the time.
+After getting married in 2017, now she’s a busy mom to a 14-month-old son.
+“He teaches me lessons and he shows me areas that I need to work on in myself all the time.
 And I think that’s a beautiful thing.”
 Yes, even parents and their children can be forces for change!

-Who is #15 on the list of forces for change?
-It’s YOU!
+You, too, can be a force for change!
 That’s why the bottom image is meant to represent a mirror, so you can see yourself as a “force for change” as well.
+We can all make a difference no matter how small.
+What causes are you passionate about?
 What changes do you want to see in the world?
-What changes have you already helped to bring about in your family or community?
+What have you already done to help improve your family or community?
 Send your motivational #ForcesForChange stories to firstname.lastname@example.org so you can be featured in a future issue!